 The dissenters in the Jordan case summed it up well by noting: "If we go to the dictionaries, the last resort of the baffled judge, we learn little except that the expression is redundant, for turpitude alone means moral wickedness or depravity and moral turpitude seems to mean little more than morally immoral.
-The Government confesses that it is 'a term that is not clearly defined.""
+The Government confesses that it is 'a term that is not clearly defined."
 At the time of the decision, Black's Law Dictionary defined the phrase as "inherent baseness or vileness of principle or action; shameful wickedness or depravity."
-Whatever that means, one would think it would cover only pretty nasty crimes.
-So it's worth noting what the "depraved" crime was that the majority of the judges in Jordan concluded constituted a crime of "moral turpitude": it was conspiracy to defraud the government of taxes on distilled spirits.
+It's worth noting what the "depraved" crime was that the majority of the judges in Jordan concluded constituted a crime of "moral turpitude": it was conspiracy to defraud the government of taxes on distilled spirits.

 Time has not been any kinder to the term.
 The first definition of the phrase in the current edition of Black's Law Dictionary is "conduct that is contrary to justice, honesty or morality."
 Not terribly helpful, and certainly not very limiting.
 Just a few years ago, a federal appeals court had to address the question whether the crime of being an accessory after the fact was a conviction of a crime for moral turpitude.
-The decision, before a 15 judge panel, led to four written opinions, ultimately with nine of the fifteen judges concluding it did not constitute "moral turpitude" and six believing it did.
+The decision, before a 15-judge panel, led to four written opinions, ultimately with nine of the fifteen judges concluding it did not constitute "moral turpitude" and six believing it did.

 The state's licensing statutes cry out for better uniformity.
 We also believe that, in many instances, the list of offenses that can disqualify a person from their livelihood is way too broad.
-But regardless of one's views on those issues, we urge the committee to at least eliminate this one particular, hopelessly vague standard from the books.
-No person should fear being denied entry into their profession based on a standard that no reasonable person can truly explain with anything coming close to precision.
+But regardless of one's views on those issues, we urge the elimination of at least this one particular, hopelessly vague standard from the books.
+No person should fear being denied entry into their profession, or losing a license, based on a standard that no reasonable person can truly explain with anything coming close to precision.
+We urge passage of this legislation.